 If you are charged with any misdemeanor, except domestic violence, your attorney can attend court without you as long as the judge didn’t specifically order your presence at the previous court date.
-I’ve handled many cases where my clients never go to court, despite having many court dates.
+I’ve handled many cases where my clients never had to go to court, despite having multiple court dates.
 Even if you are charged with domestic violence or a felony, although you must go to the first court date, your attorney can appear without you after that by means of a written waiver.
-In my experience, even the simplest cases require 3 to 4 court dates.

 - Arraignment: The first court date.
 Court finds out who your lawyer is, or if you need one.
-DA can request bail, a bail increase, and/or a victim protection order.
+Prosecutor can request bail, a bail increase, and/or a victim protection order.
 “Not Guilty” plea is entered.
-Ideally, the lawyer now receives the police reports.
+Ideally, your lawyer now receives the police reports.
 Another court date, typically for “First Pretrial Conference,” is scheduled.

 - Pretrial Conferences: The default limited-purpose court dates.
 Lawyers talk to the DA; hold plea-bargain negotiations; exchange or discuss evidence; enter settlements; and set dates for future hearings.

-- Motions: If the police or DA violated laws that require the judge to throw evidence out, or dismiss your case, we can request a Pretrial Motion with an Evidentiary Hearing to attempt to achieve that result.
+- Motions: If the police or prosecutor violated laws that require the judge to throw evidence out, or dismiss your case, one can request a Pretrial Motion Hearing to attempt to achieve that result.

 - Settlement/Open Plea: Most cases settle.
 If they settle without a plea bargain, that is called an “Open Plea.”

 - Trial Readiness: The last court date before the one for Trial.
 The last chance to settle for most cases.